Campsite Crags

 Start at a shallow corner.
 Climb this, then pull left into a more prominent corner and pull over a bulge onto the slab.
 Continue almost direct to the lower-off of Nadeshi.

-Saikou Roof Kengaku Route - Saikou Roof Inspection Route 5.9 16m
+Saikou Roof Kengaku Route - Saikou Roof Inspection Route 5.10d 23m

-The dirty slab left again.
-The line doesn't appear to be fixed.
+The slab left again.
 There are long-forgotten continuation pitches up the slabs and cracks behind the belay.

 The steep slab left of a small corner.

 Climb direct to a good undercut, then make a long reach and a hard pull to gain better holds.
-Continue past a short groove to a lower-off.
+Continue past a short groove (possible medium cam) to a lower-off.

 There are three long-ignored routes up the broken, mossy rock up and left of the slab.
 For the sake of completion: